mgboiler2020/build_a_creature/readme.md

 + We want to delete the animals we created

 ## Author
-Ana Cecilia Maldonado Cervantes and Matthew Otis Guffy
+Ana Cecilia Maldonado Cervantes and Matthew Otis Guffy.
+Co-Creators